SCIFIHISTORY.NET

 "Centuries ago, under the sands of ancient Egypt, a Prince was buried and his tomb eternally cursed so that no man would ever again suffer from his evil ways.
 But hundreds of years later on a greedy search for treasure, a group of archaeologists break the cursed seal of the tomb.
 Every man vanishes without a trace, leaving behind only a log book, and a deadly warning of the legend of the bloodthursty Talos.
 Fifty years later, the log book ends up in the hands of the granddaughter of the head archaeologist, and she defiantly sets out to retrace his steps.
 Discovering the forbidden treasure, she recovers a sacred amulet and once again unleashes the savage power of the tomb.
 Racing through the streets of London, and against the force of a rare interplanetary line-up, she, along with the help of her original dig team and an American detective, desperately try to turn back the inhuman curse and to keep Talos from destroying all in his path in an attempt to gain immortal power."

 A star is born!
 On this day in 2000 (in Singapore), Starforce roared onto the silver screen.
-The SciFi/Actioner starred Michael Bergin and Amy Weber, and here's the plot summary as provided by IMDB.com:
+Directed by Cary Howe and Tony Kandah, the SciFi/Actioner starred Michael Bergin, Amy Weber, and Vernon Wells.
+Here's the plot summary as provided by IMDB.com:

 "A warrior and a beautiful ex-convict are left to fight the galaxy's most fearsome commandos in an alien wasteland."

 On this day in 2002 (in Finland), audiences learned How To Make A Monster when the Fantasy/Telefilm premiered on home video.
+Written and directed by George Huang, the SciFi/Fantasy starred Clea DuVall, Steven Culp, and Tyler Mane.
 According to our friends at IMDB.com, here's the plot summary:

 "The CEO of Clayton Software, Faye Clayton, lays off her development team after their latest game project, called "Evilution", receives numerous disastrous test previews, and begins her search for a new team.
 During this search, she selected a team of renowned game designers, Bug, Hardcore, Sol, led by Peter Drummond as replacements.
 At the same time, they are informed that a bonus of a million dollars would be awarded to those who make the game the most scariest, through innovation means.
 Despite the rivalry among them, they work together to make a game scary enough to scare the kids in four weeks.
 Just as Sol adds his powerful AI chip into the hard drive, the lightning strike causes a power surge which brings "Evilution" to life.
 The programmers are soon confined in the building, becoming targets of their killer game they've created and the virtual nightmare begins."

 On this day in 2006 (in France), Alien Hunter enjoyed its premiere on broadcast television.
-Directed by Ron Krauss, the SciFi feature starred James Spader and Janine Eser, and here's the plot summary as provided by IMDB.com:
+Directed by Ron Krauss from a story by J.S.
+Cardone and Boaz Davidson, the SciFi feature starred James Spader, Janine Eser, and John Lynch.
+Here's the plot summary as provided by IMDB.com:

 "An alien black box is found in the South Pole, where a government agency is conducting botanical experiments."